4 additional victims identified in Boulder attack, bringing number of injured to 12

 Six victims hospitalized

-The victims who were wounded range in age from 52 to 88 and the injuries spanned from serious to minor, officials said.
-All four of the latest victims suffered what police described as minor injuries.
+The eight victims who were wounded range in age from 52 to 88 and the injuries spanned from serious to minor, officials said.

 Six of the injured were taken to hospitals, and four have since been released, said Miri Kornfeld, a Denver-based organizer connected to the group.
 She said the clothing of one of those who remains hospitalized caught on fire.